uart/gltracesim/README.md

                 tools
 * `config` -- Folder containing scripts to launch batch jobs over a set of traces.
 * `gltracesim` -- sources for GLTraceSim's trace generator and high level model
 * `traces` -- folder for the OpenGL calls trace files.
-You can get them [here], make sure to uncompress them under the `traces/` folder.
+You can get them [here](https://www.dropbox.com/sh/a9khvc51krx8h6t/AAB3UUDLbHh_FONua-z-2xuta?dl=0), make sure to uncompress them under the `traces/` folder.
 * `tools` -- sample scripts that process the output data.
 These scripts show how to extract the output data from the protobuffer files

-GLTraceSim requires several external packages and libraries built and installed (see [External packages/libraries].
+GLTraceSim requires several external packages and libraries built and installed (see [External packages and libraries](#external-packages-and-libraries).
 By default, the compilation scripts will assume all of them will be unpacked in `gltracessim/ext` and installed in `gltracesim/ext/local/`

 Feel free to change the installation directories, but make sure to set `APITRACE_HOME`, `JSONCPP_HOME`, `PROTO_HOME`, `MESA_HOME`, and `PYTHONPATH` accordingly for SCons to work.
 All these paths are defined in `gltracesime/conf.rc`. **Make sure to set up the** `BASE` and `BASE_LOCAL` **variables correctly in** `gltracesim/conf.rc` **file, and source it before using the tool.** You can do this by running:

     source /path/to/gltracesim/gltracesim/conf.rc

-### External packages/libraries
+### External packages and libraries

 * [apitrace]
         ```git clone https://github.com/apitrace/apitrace in ext/```